akaymaram/hadith_analysis/README.md

 A Novel Graph-Based Representation for Hadith Sanad November 2019International Journal of Advanced Trends in Computer Science and Engineering 8(1.5):355-363 DOI:10.30534/ijatcse/2019/5881.52019

-variant generation
+Dabeek, Noor, et al. "Visualizing Ruwah related data by **interactive graph**."
+2021 International Conference on Innovation and Intelligence for Informatics, Computing, and Technologies (3ICT).
+IEEE, 2021.
+Saeed, Sumaira, et al. "**Social network analysis** of Hadith narrators."
+Journal of King Saud University-Computer and Information Sciences 34.6 (2022): 3766-3774.
+Ghufron, Muhamad, and Dyah Anggraini. "***Social relationship analysis*** of the diffusion of hadith in Sahih Al-Bukhari."
+Research Journal of Advanced Engineering and Science 5.3 (2020): 127-132. variant generation
 Reconstructing the Variant Generation Process of Hadith: Based on the Quantitative and the Isnād-cum-Matn Analysis equinoxpub.com/home/reconstructing-variant-gen/